Zhu Shizhen: Early life

-Relocated to East Township

-Zhu Wusi married a woman of the Chen clan, (Note: Lady Chen was a native of Jinli Town in Xuyi County.
+Zhu Wusi married a woman of the Chen family, (Note: Lady Chen was a native of Jinli Town in Xuyi County.
 Her father served as a personal guard under the Song dynasty general Zhang Shijie.
 After the failure of the anti-Yuan resistance, he was forced to flee from government persecution and eventually settled in Jinli Town.) who bore him a son, Zhu Chongsi, and a daughter while they resided in Xuyi.
 After the death of his father, the family sank into poverty.
 For the sake of survival, Zhu Wusi and his elder brother Zhu Wuyi were compelled to abandon their ancestral home and seek livelihoods elsewhere.
 Zhu Wuyi settled with his household in East Township, Zhongli County, Hao Prefecture (present-day Zhaofu Village north of Mingguang, Anhui).
 Zhu Wusi, meanwhile, moved his family to Lingbi County, Anhui, where his second son, Zhu Chongliu, was born.
-They later relocated to Hong County (modern Si County, Anhui), where his third son, Zhu Chongqi, was born, (Note: In Xia Yurun's Zhu Yuanzhang yu Fengyang, it is mentioned that Zhu Wusi took refuge in Wuhe County, where he gave birth to Chongliu and Chongqi.
-However, according to Wei Su's Imperial Mausoleum Stele, it is recorded that Chongliu was born in Lingbi County and Chongqi was born in Hong County.) and eventually made their home in East Township, Zhongli County.
-On 21 October 1328, Zhu Wusi's wife gave birth to their fourth son, Zhu Chongba—later known as Zhu Yuanzhang.
+They later relocated to Hong County (modern Si County, Anhui), where his third son, Zhu Chongqi, was born, (Note: In Xia Yurun's Zhu Yuanzhang and Fengyang, it is mentioned that Zhu Wusi took refuge in Wuhe County and his sons Chongliu and Chongqi were born there.
+However, according to Wei Su's Imperial Mausoleum Stele, Zhu Chongliu was born in Lingbi County and Zhu Chongqi was born in Hong County.) and eventually made their home in East Township, Zhongli County.
+On 21 October 1328, Lady Chen gave birth to her and Zhu Wusi's fourth son, Zhu Chongba, the future Hongwu Emperor.